daniellovell/AMSDesignBench/README.md

 1.  **Rubric-Based Scoring**: Each question is associated with a detailed rubric that specifies the required analytical points.
 The harness performs deterministic checks to see if the model's response correctly identifies key circuit characteristics and relationships.
 2.  **Groundedness Verification**: A critical component of the evaluation is ensuring that the model's reasoning is grounded in the provided circuit.
 The system checks that device names and circuit elements mentioned in the response correspond to actual elements in the SPICE netlist.
 Hallucinated components are penalized.
-3.  **LLM as a Judge**: To capture the nuances of qualitative analysis, a separate LLM (the "judge") scores the model's response against a knowledge anchor.
-These anchors are curated fact sheets describing canonical circuit behaviors.
-This provides a consistent and knowledge-aware assessment of the response's quality.
+3.  **LLM as a Judge**: To capture the nuances of qualitative analysis, a separate LLM (the "judge") scores the model's response against a Markdown rubric for the specific task.

 ### Overfitting and Pretraining Mitigation
 To prevent models from simply recalling solutions from their training data, we employ several mitigation strategies: